Jim Sheets: Background

 Sheets was born in Arkansas City in Cowley County in southeastern Kansas, to June P. Sheets (1903-1982), originally from Fargo in Ellis County in northwestern Oklahoma, and the former Mae Robinson (1904-2002), a native of Pierce City in Lawrence County in southwestern Missouri.
 June Sheets was employed in Arkansas City as an agent for the Frisco Railroad, but in 1943, he was transferred as a dispatcher to Enid in northern Oklahoma.
 Therefore, Jim Sheets graduated in 1949 from Enid High School.

-After having received his Bachelor of Arts degree in Bible and English in 1953, Sheets immediately joined the JBU staff as manager of the campus radio station.
-While attending JBU, he had met his future wife, the former Martha Hamlin, a native of Disney in Mayes County in northeastern Oklahoma.
+After having received his Bachelor of Arts degree in Bible and English in 1953, Sheets immediately joined the John Brown University staff as manager of the campus radio station.
+While attending John Brown University, he had met his future wife, the former Martha Hamlin, a native of Disney in Mayes County in northeastern Oklahoma.
 The couple married in 1954 and adopted four children.

 From 1955 to 1958, Sheets served in the United States Army, partly under a secret clearance of the former Atomic Energy Commission at the Oakland Naval Supply Station in Oakland, California.
 After his military duties, Sheets returned to John Brown University 1958 as director of public relations and student recruitment, a position that he maintained until 1969.
-The JBU enrollment in 1958 was only 250 students, but before Sheets left the position, the number was nearing 800.
+The John Brown University enrollment in 1958 was only 250 students, but before Sheets left the position, the number was nearing 800.